neondatabase/website/content/docs/postgres/query-performance.md

 ```

 <Admonition type="note">
-Please note that statistics are cumulative for the lifetime of your compute instance.
 The number of index scans has to exceed the number of sequential scans before the missing index check will report "OK" instead of "Check indexes".
 So, if you add a missing index and rerun a query, don't expect the recommendation to change immediately.
 </Admonition>

 The `PgHero` utility also supports identifying missing indexes.
 See [PgHero](/docs/introduction/monitoring#pghero).

 ## Use EXPLAIN

 `EXPLAIN` provides a detailed report on how a query was executed, including how tables are scanned, execution times, join algorithms, and so on.
-This information can be used to optimize your queries.
+This information can be used to optimize queries.

 `EXPLAIN` has the following syntax: